luzianscherrer/openpayai/README.md

 options:
-  -h, --help       show this help message and exit --price PRICE    Price to charge for access
-  --wallet WALLET  Wallet address to receive payments
+  -h, --help       show this help message and exit --price PRICE    Price to charge for access (PYUSD) --wallet WALLET  Wallet address to receive payments
 ```